 See information under the Filing Without an Attorney tab.

 Due to health concerns related to COVID-19, the Bankruptcy Advice Clinics in the Twin Cities are temporarily suspended.
 As an alternative to the in-person clinic, VLN is offering free legal advice over the phone by appointment only.

 To sign up for an appointment to speak with an attorney, please call the VLN Intake Line at 612-752-6677 on Mondays, Wednesdays and Thursdays between 9:00 am and 1:00 pm.

-All meetings of creditors will be held telephonically or by video conference until further notice.
-There will be NO PERSONAL APPEARANCES by anyone.
-Notices of Chapter 7, 11, 12 or 13 Bankruptcy Case commencement will, in place of the usual physical location of the meeting of creditors, direct parties to contact the trustee for instructions and information on attending 341 meetings by telephone or video conference.
+Notice of Chapter 7, 12, or 13 Bankruptcy Case commencement will, in place of the usual physical location of the meeting of creditors, direct parties to contact the trustee for instructions and information on attending 341 meetings by telephone or video conference.

 Due to ongoing public health concerns associated with COVID-19, the United States Trustee Program (USTP) announced it has suspended the assignment of new individual chapter 7 and chapter 13 cases subject to audit for an indefinite period.
 The suspension limits the need for in-person contact by debtors with their counsel and others who may have been required to assist them in compiling documentation required by the auditors.
 The USTP will lift the suspension at an appropriate time based upon public health conditions.